ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

 **Pistol Cartridges**
 - Normal
 - Blank (fires no bullet)
-- Tracer (can be dyed)
+- Tracer (leaves behind a trail of smoke that can be dyed)
-- Shotshell (converts the normal bullet into a spread of 8 small projectiles)
+- Shotshell (converts the normal bullet into a spread of 4 small projectiles)

 **Rifle Cartridges**
 - Normal
 - Blank (fires no bullet)
-- Tracer (can be dyed)
+- Tracer (leaves behind a trail of smoke that can be dyed)
 - Superspeed (faster and more accurate than regular bullets)

 **High-Caliber Cartridges**
 - Normal
 - Blank (fires no bullet)
-- Tracer (can be dyed)
+- Tracer (leaves behind a trail of smoke that can be dyed)
-- Explosive (does splash damage)
+- Explosive (direct hit damage is lowered but does additional explosive splash damage around it that does not destroy tiles)

 **Thin Shells**
 - Normal (4 pellets)
-- Birdshot (6 pellets)
+- Birdshot (6 pellets, more spread)
 - Slug (concentrates all the little bits into one big shot)
-- Arrow Flechette (2 arrows)
+- Arrow Flechette (2 arrows instead of pellets)
-- Torch Slug (lights targets on fire, places a torch when it lands)
+- Torch Slug (lights targets on fire, places a torch if it lands on a block)

 **Shells**
 - Normal (6 pellets)
-- Birdshot (8 pellets)
+- Birdshot (9 pellets, more spread)
 - Slug (concentrates all the little bits into one big shot)
-- Arrow Flechette (5 arrows)
+- Arrow Flechette (5 arrows instead of pellets)
-- Disruption (causes an AOE of redstone activation where it lands)
+- Disruption (shoots a dust cloud projectile that causes an AOE of redstone activation where it lands, heavily affected by gravity)

 **Grenade Shells**
 - Explosive (does decent AOE at a decent range, does not destroy tiles)
 - Sponge (1 large soft sponge, does good damage on a direct hit but is not explosive)
-- Ender (launches a pearl when firing, will teleport you when it lands; causes Enderference if it hits an entity)
+- Ender (launches a pearl when firing, will teleport you to where it lands; causes Enderference if it hits an entity; is not explosive)
 - Jumper (deals extra knockback, but deals no damage)
 - Bouncy (slimeballs cause grenade to bounce 2 times before exploding)
 - Sticky (honey causes grenade to stick to surfaces and explode 2 seconds later)
-- Potion (creates a larger lingering area effect cloud when it lands)
+- Potion (creates a larger lingering area effect cloud where it lands, does not explode)

 **Rockets**
 - Explosive (does good AOE at a good range, does not destroy tiles)